Thames & Hudson · 2010

 It is a perspective that cannot be acquired from a course.
 It is earned.

-Martina speaks for conferences, corporate retreats, and curated evenings.
+Martina speaks at events, conferences, retreats.
 Her talks are conversational, precisely argued, and deliberately uncomfortable in the way that useful things tend to be.

 The intelligent woman’s guide to re-examining alcohol